 And that's when Facebook started taking action.

-Exactly a full year later, Facebook shut down my ad accounts and my personal account.
+A full year later, Facebook shut down my ad accounts and personal account.
 Obviously, they didn't like what I was doing on their platform.

 So all of a sudden, my income halted.